ccloquet/ICU-babyphone/README.md

 A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone

+Problem: during the covid-19 crisis, intensive care units (ICU) have been equipped with material that sound alarms, but that is not linked to a central desk.
+Or there is a central desk, but no nurse available to check it.
+Sometimes, babyphone are used, but they can not be carried by several people at a time, or they are too farto be hearf-d.

+There is therefore a need for a versatile and robust solution that can relay the alarms of any biomedical device.

 _0. Features_

  1. broadcasts the sounds of the alamrs inside the ICU room to any device outside (eg: a smartphone, a computer, ...)